-*Add $80 for each family member, up to a total of 7
+*Add $80 for each child up to a family of seven.

 Debt-to-income (DTI) ratio.
 VA home loan requirements recommend a DTI ratio (calculated by dividing total monthly debt — including your housing payment — by your gross monthly income) of no more than 41%.
-However, the maximum DTI ratio for a VA loan may be higher if compensating factors are present, such as good credit, high residual income or a large down payment.
+However, the maximum DTI ratio for a VA loan may be higher if you have good credit, high residual income or make a large down payment.

 Property requirements.
-Homes financed with VA loans must meet the department’s Minimum Property Requirements (MPRs).
-These guidelines ensure the property is safe, structurally sound and sanitary.
+Homes financed with VA loans must meet the department’s minimum property requirements (MPRs).
+These guidelines ensure that the property is safe, sanitary and structurally sound.
 VA lenders use a VA-approved appraiser to estimate the value of a home, and the appraiser will note if any obvious repairs are needed.
 There may be special MPRs depending on the location of the home or for service members in the Specially Adapted Housing program.

 Closing cost guidelines.
 The VA imposes a 1% closing cost cap on VA loans to ensure lenders don’t charge exorbitant fees.
-In other words, lender charges for origination fees, credit report, flood certification and tax monitoring can’t equal more than 1% of your loan amount.
-However, discount points (if you choose to pay them) and the VA funding fee are not included in this calculation.
+That means lender charges for origination fees, credit report, flood certification and tax monitoring can’t equal more than 1% of your loan amount.
+However, discount points (if you choose to pay them) and the VA funding fee aren’t included in this calculation.

 Occupancy.
 You must live in the home you’re financing with a VA loan as your primary residence.
 However, you can use the VA interest rate reduction refinance loan (IRRRL) to lower the rate on a rental property you previously lived in.